IgrikXD/Easy-SDR/Antenna Mini-Whip/README.md

 # Antenna Mini-Whip

 Easy and quick building of active [PA0RDT Mini-Whip antenna](./TH) (TH component group) or [RA0SMS Mini-Whip antenna](./SMD/EasyEDA) (SMD component group).
 Module includes schematic (EasyEDA) and PCB files (EasyEDA, Sprint layout).
 Based on the submitted files, you can independently manufacture a PCB or order its production at the factory.
 The antenna consists of the antenna itself and power feed unit (PFU).
 In turn, I developed PCB for the independently manufacturing based on the existing circuit.
 As a result, the self-made manufacture of the antenna is cheaper than buying a ready-made module.
-An important point is the **good grounding of the antenna**.

 Example of working an SDR receiver on antenna Mini-Whip: [Wide-band WebSDR in Enschede, the Netherlands]